xuguobiao/AVRecorder/README.md

 Audio and Video Recorder project created by Kido.
 Audio Recorder based on AndroidLame written by Naman Dwivedi.
-Video Recorder based on VideoRecorder written by qdrzwd.
+Video Recorder based on VideoRecorder written by szitguy.

 To be continued..